 Enrollment in the thesis and appointment of a thesis committee will be allowed after a student has completed RES 6913 Research Methodology and is within 12 credits of completing all other course requirements for the degree being sought.
-See the section on "Graduate Course Descriptions" for the thesis course number for a specific degree plan or content area.
+See "Course Descriptions" for the thesis course number for a specific degree plan or content area.